tiennth/coderschool-yelp/README.md

 The following **optional** features are implemented:

-- [ ] Search results page
+- [x] Search results page
-   - [ ] Infinite scroll for restaurant results.
+   - [x] Infinite scroll for restaurant results.
-   - [ ] Implement map view of restaurant results.
+   - [x] Implement map view of restaurant results.
-- [ ] Filter page
+- [o] Filter page
    - [ ] Implement a custom switch instead of the default UISwitch.
    - [x] Distance filter should expand as in the real Yelp app
    - [x] Categories should show a subset of the full list with a "See All" row to expand.
 Category list is [here](http://www.yelp.com/developers/documentation/category_list).
-- [ ] Implement the restaurant detail page.
+- [x] Implement the restaurant detail page.

 The following **additional** features are implemented: